Beyond I'm Sorry, I Can't: Dissecting Large Language Model Refusal: Analysis

 \paragraph{Comparison with random features} To assess the significance of the jailbreak-critical features identified, we perform a control experiment using an equal number of randomly selected active features for each prompt.
 We then compare jailbreak performance between the two settings.
 Ablating these random features results in no jailbreak across samples for \textsc{LLaMA} and 5 samples for \textsc{Gemma}.
 This highlights that the jailbreak-critical features play a meaningful and non-random role in refusal behavior.

-\paragraph{Model performance loss by ablating jailbreak critical features} To ascertain the downstream impact of ablating these features found, on LLMs' cross-entropy (CE) loss (Refer Appendix Section ``Downstream Performance''.
+\paragraph{Model performance loss by ablating jailbreak critical features} To ascertain the downstream impact of ablating these features on LLMs’ cross-entropy (CE) loss (see Appendix Section “Downstream Performance”), we compare CE with and without feature ablation.
 The CE loss is slightly higher with feature ablation compared to direction ablation, as features represent a variety of directions and not just refusal.

 \paragraph{Causal feature finding using alternate methods} \citet{o2024steering} find refusal mediating features on Phi-3 Mini model by selecting features activating on at least two tokens on a harmful prompt.
 This is further filtered using a clamping hyperparameter search where the features are clamped to a range of positive values.
 We adapt the first part of their approach to do a hyperparameter search over different Ks (features activating on at least k tokens).
 We do this over each sample and ablate the features found.
 We obtain a maximum ASR of 0.1 on \textsc{Gemma} and 0.07 on \textsc{LLaMA}.
 Refer to Appendix Figure 1 for ASR across different k.